-Please note that we do not update the statement of formulas and regular tax tables to only accommodate the annual indexation of the Medicare levy thresholds.
+We do not update the statement of formulas and regular tax tables to only accommodate the annual indexation of the Medicare levy thresholds.
 We only factor in the Medicare levy changes when we have to make changes to the tax tables due to changes to tax rates and/or income thresholds.
 We don’t consider making changes to tax tables just for Medicare levy thresholds economical for employers, digital service providers and the ATO, as their effect on withholding is minimal.
-When individuals lodge their income tax return for the year the up-to-date Medicare levy thresholds will apply.
+When individuals lodge their income tax return for the year, the up-to-date Medicare levy thresholds will apply.

 For a copy of the output file for Schedule 1 - Statement of formulas for calculating amounts to be withheld (NAT 1004) and other files that were updated in October 2020 where they still apply, refer to the 2020 version of this page found under 'All versions'.